 Florida statute of limitations for personal injury claims

-Florida’s statute of limitations for personal injury claims provides that the injured party has four years from the date an accident occurred to file a lawsuit in the civil court of the state.
-Failure to file the claim within this four year time frame will likely result in the court’s refusal to hear the case.
+Florida’s statute of limitations for personal injury claims provides that the injured party has two years from the date an accident occurred to file a lawsuit in the civil court of the state.
+Failure to file the claim within this two year time frame will likely result in the court’s refusal to hear the case.
 While unusual, in certain circumstances, the individual that was harmed may not actually ‘discover’ that they suffered harm for a period of time after the accident that caused the injury.
-In this instance, the four year statute of limitations could be extended by the court.
+In this instance, the two year statute of limitations could be extended by the court.
 Furthermore, in situations where the injury is suffered by a minor, the statute of limitations does not begin until that individual reaches 18 years of age.

 While this statute of limitations applies to the majority of personal injury claims, it does not apply to all personal injury claims.
 Lawsuits that seek compensation for injuries that are the result of medical malpractice are covered by another statute of limitations.
 And personal injury claims against the government follow special time limit rules.